spotinst/terraform-spotinst-ocean-spark/README.md

 This module imports an existing Ocean cluster into Ocean Spark.
 It can be combined with other Ocean Terraform modules to support a number of installation methods for Ocean Spark:
 1. Create an Ocean Spark cluster from scratch in your cloud account
+2. Create an Ocean Spark cluster within an existing VPC
-2. Import an existing EKS cluster into Ocean Spark
+3. Import an existing EKS cluster into Ocean Spark
-3. Import an existing Ocean cluster into Ocean Spark
+4. Import an existing Ocean cluster into Ocean Spark

 The diagram below details those different installation methods.
 Read on for more details.